Searching for Interpretation / Translation

 COVID19 - for settlement services call the Welcome Centre Communication Centre at 1-877-761-1155

-Guidance and advice about settlement and orientation to immigrants and refugees
+Guidance and information about settlement and orientation to immigrants and refugees

-Guidance and advice about settlement and orientation to immigrants and refugees
+Guidance and information about settlement and orientation to immigrants and refugees

-- information and referral regarding immigration, education, employment, health, social assistance, transportation and legal services
+- immigration, employment, social assistance, transportation, and legal services

 - housing search information